Take fertility research further

 You’re a researcher or clinician

-You’re based in Europe
+You’re based in Europe or Australia

 You work in a reproductive medicine academic unit, ART clinic or human reproduction research centre